yunielrc/vedv/README.md

 <i>A tool for developing in a secure and reproducible environment</i>
 </p>

+⚠️ Attention: Only github repository is updated, go to <https://github.com/yunielrc/vedv>

 ## About

 A tool for developing applications in a secure and reproducible environment with virtual machines, using a Docker-like workflow.